openhab/website/addons/bindings/ipx8001/readme.md

 Switch InputDimmer { ipx800="ipx1:I02\:v\:\<step\>" }
 ```

-A long press will raise the value of this item each 500ms by &lt;step&gt;.
+A long press will raise the value of this item each 500ms by `<step>`.

 Once item value reaches 100, it will stick to this value.
 A new long press will restart the dimmer to 0.